75lb/cache-point/README.md

 <a name="module_cache-point--Cache+clear"></a>

 #### cache.clear() ⇒ <code>Promise</code>
 Clears the cache.
+Returns a promise which resolves once the cache is clear.

 **Kind**: instance method of <code>[Cache](#exp_module_cache-point--Cache)</code>
 <a name="module_cache-point--Cache+remove"></a>

 #### cache.remove() ⇒ <code>Promise</code>
-Cleans and removes the cache.
+Clears and removes the cache directory.
+Returns a promise which resolves once the remove is complete.

 **Kind**: instance method of <code>[Cache](#exp_module_cache-point--Cache)</code>